xcat2/xcat-inventory/README.md

 ## reporting bugs

-For any bugs or feature request, please open ticket in #github issues#
+For any bugs or feature request, please open ticket in [issues](https://github.com/xcat2/xcat-inventory/issues)